Banks shutting down accounts: A popular headliner around the world.

-When you bank around the world, eventually you will come across banks shutting down accounts.
-And, if you have a business that crosses borders, like retail, consulting, digital marketing, or any other international trade your chances of account closure are even higher.
+If you have a business that crosses borders, like retail, consulting, digital marketing, or any other international trade your chances of the bank closing your bank account are even higher.

 One day, you wake up and find that you can no longer send or receive payments.
 You can’t pay your staff or your credit cards.
 You can’t receive money from clients.
 You’re money, in and out, is frozen.

 If you’re a business owner or entrepreneur, just thinking about the threat of losing access to your money is enough to make your palms start sweating.